Moving From Data to Value at Scale

 - Open/Closed Principle (OCP) – Open for extension, closed for modification.
 Proper design of custom functionality allows for future feature growth.

 Single node or ‘local’ model training simply will not cut it, despite the fact that data scientists usually begin their exploration and experimentation in this mode.
 At-scale projects will quickly show the inadequacy of this approach and the need for scalable lab environments, which allow users to juggle multiple projects concurrently and enable the exploration of many potential candidate models or algorithms that will require hyperparameter tuning.
 Projects themselves are represented explicitly in such environments, avoiding the need for manual housekeeping and enabling sharing across the team.

 Deploy at Scale

 The demand for the predictions as served up by the deployed model will increase, especially at scale.
 Selecting a deployment approach that allows for dynamically expanding the number of ‘workers’ is critical to meet customers’ performance expectations.
-Note that automated means to scale up or down on the basis of measured load and throughput are now feasible.
+Note that automated means to scale up or down on the basis of measured load and throughout are now feasible.